 If you won’t adapt to evolving requirements, your device will suffer from waterfall syndrome, failing to incorporate any of the lessons you learn during development.

 We all know that requirements change constantly during development, so that means we don’t rerun our time-consuming, expensive, manual tests every time there is a change.

-If we don’t run our tests when there’s a change, we don’t know whether we’ve introduced new bugs.
+If you don’t run your tests when there’s a change, you don’t know whether you’ve introduced new bugs.

 Automated tests, on the other hand, run constantly, completely, and automatically on every single code commit.

 Are there downsides to automated testing?
 Of course.
 I’ll explore that next time.